code0monkey1/learn-typescript-fullstackopen/README.md

          ```bash
               npm install -g ts-node typescript
          ```
-3. Add a configuration file `tsconfig.json` to the project with the following content.
+1. Add a configuration file `tsconfig.json` to the project with the following content.

    > Next, we have to create a tsconfig.json file.
 The tsconfig.json file specifies the root files and the compiler options required to compile the project.
 We use the “tsc” command to do that for us.

+     ```bash
-     `npx tsc --init`
+      npx tsc --init
+     ```

-  The tsconfig.json file is used to
+     + The `tsconfig.json` file is used to :
         + define how the TypeScript compiler should interpret the code
         +  how strictly the compiler should work
         +  which files to watch or ignore

          ```json
                   {
                "compilerOptions":{
                  "noImplicitAny": true // this will not allow  'any' type to exist .
                                // If this is turned to false , the default type would be 'any'
                }
              }
          ```
- 1. You can directly use `ts-node` to execute a `typescript` file like so : `ts-node test.ts` OR you could install `ts-node` as a `dev-dependency` and run it using an `npm script` in `package.json`  , like so : `npm run ts-node test.ts`
+ 2. You can directly use `ts-node` to execute a `typescript` file like so : `ts-node test.ts` OR you could install `ts-node` as a `dev-dependency` and run it using an `npm script` in `package.json`  , like so : `npm run ts-node test.ts`

       ```json